-ABC’s of Tennessee Divorce Strategy from Memphis divorce attorney Miles Mason, Sr., Miles Mason Family Law Group, PLC with offices in Memphis, Tennessee serving clients in Germantown, Collierville, Bartlett, Cordova, west Tennessee area, and east Arkansas area.
+An overview and introduction to Tennessee divorce strategy from divorce attorney Miles Mason, Sr., Miles Mason Family Law Group, PLC serving clients in Memphis, Germantown, Collierville, Bartlett, Eads, Cordova, and west Tennessee area.

 When a client enters a Tennessee divorce attorney’s office for the first time, the client’s natural tendency is to ask about what he or she wants to know.
 The client should, instead, first learn what the client needs to know.
 Often very beneficial, these simple advice nuggets, from a Memphis divorce attorney can make the difference in a divorce.
 Remember: divorce is usually backwards.
 For example, one spouse is usually trying to prove that he or she does not have any money or did not commit adultery.
 This essay attempts to offer a very basic introduction into what can be very complex.
 It is not intended as a substitute for seeing a lawyer and is not legal advice upon which anyone should rely.